-The central idea was to lengthen symbolically the runway of the Soviet airfield by creating a long and low rectangular building at the end of it.
-The grey tones let the building merge into the surrounding landscape so that the building becomes a peculiar conciliator that reconciles the Estonian people to the difficult periods in their history and the resulting contrasts in urban space.
+The central idea was to symbolically lengthen the runway of the Soviet airfield by creating a long sloping rectangular building at the end of it.
+The grey tones let the building merge into the surrounding landscape so that the building becomes a peculiar conciliator that reconciles the Estonian people with the difficult periods in their history and the resulting contrasts in urban space.

-DGT’s design creates an open house for public activities – exhibition, performance, learning – a place of gathering and interaction, bringing people together to celebrate a rich, if sometimes painful, history.
+DGT’s design creates an open house for public activities – exhibition, performance, education – a place of gathering and interaction, bringing people together to celebrate a rich if sometimes painful history.